johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

 In the following steps, we will make changes to the model file to add in accelerometer data, environmental data, geolocation and a timestamp.
 Adding in the IoT data will also require additional transactions.
 To save time after we complete the model file updates, we will import the transactions from a cloned repository.

-1. In your model file,  scroll until you find **enum CompassDirection**.
+1. In your model file,  add **enum CompassDirection**.
 Enter the following values to enumerate the four cardinal directions:
 ```
 /**
  * Directions of the compass